Building a Business When There Are No Easy Answers

 Create What the Customer Needs

 Customers have a limited understanding of what they want from a product.
-Their current wants are based on their experience of current products.
-So, finding the right product for your customers is your innovator’s job.
-Do not place this responsibility on the customers themselves.
-The benefit of prioritizing your innovator’s view is they can account for everything possible.
-That said, your innovators must adopt a combination of knowledge, skill and courage.
-Sometimes the things you’re not doing are the things you should actually be focused on.
+Their current wants are based on their experience with existing products.
+Creating the right product for your customers is the job of your innovators.
+Don’t place this responsibility on your customers.

-- Do not put all the organization’s struggles on your shoulders.
-You should share every burden that you can with the maximum number of brains.
+- Don’t put all the organization’s struggles on your shoulders.
+Share every burden with the maximum number of brains.

-- CEOs should tell it like it is.
-They also should ensure informal information and ideas are flowing freely.
+- Tell it like it is.
+Ensure informal information and ideas are flowing freely.
 Avoid adopting the old management standard: “Don’t bring me a problem without bringing me a solution.”

 - You will have to lay people off at some point.
-Hence, get your head right by focusing on the future of the company rather than the past.
+Get your head right by focusing on the future of the company rather than its past.
 Do not delay.
 If word leaks out before you execute the decision, a whole new set of issues will arise.
 Be clear about why you need to lay people off.
-If it is because the company failed to hit its plan, then admit that failure.
+If it is because the company failed to hit its plan, admit that failure.
 Be visible and present to boost the confidence of those who are still on board.

 Peacetime CEOs vs. Wartime CEOs